northlandco/termpro2/README.md

 # Open-Data Data Layer Map
 Leaflet Map template to add various geodata layers to.
 Refer to Python data manipulation, and other documentation for easy data transformation, spatial joins, and more byb following the steps used to add the current data to the map.
+Data is visualized and sptially positioned on the Interactive Web Atlas.
 <p align="center">
   <img src="./leaflet-map.png" alt="Leaflet map demo" />
 </p>